musthofa-kamaluddin/blog-cms/README.md

 ## License
 MIT License

-## Demo
-*(Add a screenshot or GIF here after testing, e.g., using Licecap)*

 ## Contact
-For questions, open an issue or contact [your email or GitHub profile].
+For questions, open an issue